siderolabs/talos/website/content/docs/v1.0/Local Platforms/virtualbox.md

 talosctl apply-config --insecure --nodes $CONTROL_PLANE_IP --file _out/controlplane.yaml
 ```

-You should now see some action in the Proxmox console for this VM.
+You should now see some action in the VirtualBox console for this VM.
 Talos will be installed to disk, the VM will reboot, and then Talos will configure the Kubernetes control plane on this VM.

 > Note: This process can be repeated multiple times to create an HA control plane.